WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/numbers.md

 ## Numbers as numerals

 - Use numerals for numbers 10 and greater.
   **Examples**
+  [tip] Recommended: There are a total of 70 users currently online. [/tip]
+  **Exceptions:** Use numerals for the following instances in all cases, even when they're less than 10:
+  - Page numbers.
+  - Chapter numbers, sections, volumes.
+  - Rows and columns in tables.
-  - three databases
+  - Version numbers.
-  - zero percent
+  -
 - Use numerals for measurements.
 - When you write [numbers in a range](), use numerals.